wood, house paint, hand-painted fabric, lace, cinder blocks, digital video

 72 × 108 × 46

 The home-like structure represents the inner and outer struggles of maintaining a hybrid identity.
-The only color emerges from hand-painted fabric referencing Mexican oil tablecloths for the intimate space they create for conversation, and nourishment.
-The fabric, known for its durability, bursts through the whitewashed facade signifying resilience against external influences.
+The only color emerges from hand-painted fabric inspired by Mexican oilcloths for the intimate space they create for conversation, and nourishment.
+The fabric, known for its durability, bursts through the whitewashed facade signifying cultural resilience against external influences.
 Collaborative video with dancer Sara Herrera.

 Detail